-Whether you’re planning to spend Christmas in your motorhome because it’s your happy place, you live there every day or you’re spending time in your van because of the current pandemic restrictions, we’ve got lots of tips and ideas to make it the best motorhome or camper van Christmas possible!
+Whether you’re planning to spend Christmas in your motorhome because it’s your happy place, you live there every day, or you’re spending festive time with your family in your van, we’ve got lots of tips and ideas to make it the best motorhome or camper van Christmas possible!

 It’s All in the Preparation

 Christmas in a motorhome takes a little more thought than it does in a ‘normal’ house.
 Space is tight all round and it’s the wrong time of the year time of year to be outside much in northern Europe (yay if you’re in Spain or Portugal in your motorhome!) unless you’re skiing from your motorhome, in which case, lucky you!

 If you don’t have your own van, then you’ll need to get your motorhome hire organised sooner rather than later.
 Although the winter in general is not a busy hire period, there is often a surge in demand over the Christmas period.
 Shop around and book early for the best price on motorhome and campervan hire.